 Again, you can tell a lot here by the kinds of questions that the candidate might ask.
 For example, they may ask questions such as “Has your company explored the [insert market here] market?” or “The company has promised the market a saving of $5 million off the bottom line in the next 12 months, will that all be due to redundancies?
 If so, how secure is this role?”
 Questions like this show that a candidate is looking to delve deeper than usual; a good sign for potential success.

 People who are problem solvers, who can think clearly through unexpected crises, are a great asset to any organisation.
 Being able to think on your feet is a great sign for anybody, but especially for those who might not be what the company sees as a candidate worthy of an interview.
 One way to look for this is to ask questions about previous situations the candidate has been in, finding out how they’ve reacted and whether this would fit with the role.

 Why not throw in a “curveball” question?
 Try something “different” to your normal questioning or interview technique to catch the candidate off guard.
 For example, Heineken famously threw a fire drill into an interview to gauge someone’s response (see the video here).
 While we’re not suggesting that’s the route to take, using a curveball question can definitely give you an idea of the person hiding beneath the cool exterior that is required in an interview situation.

 These are attributes essential to anyone’s success.
-You may see potential in someone, but if that person just expects results to come without working for it, it is not a risk worth taking.
-Try asking the candidate “Tell me about a time where you had taken on a number of tasks you thought unmanageable, and how did you deal with it?”
+You may see potential in someone, but if that person just expects results to come without working for them, it is not a risk worth taking.
+Try asking the candidate “Tell me about a time when you had taken on a number of tasks you thought unmanageable, and how did you deal with it?”